Classified Employment Opportunities

 PLEASE SUBMIT ONLY MATERIALS REQUESTED.

-- A completed Santa Rosa Junior College Faculty Application Form, Personal Data Form and Applicant Notification Form.
+- A completed Santa Rosa Junior College Classified Application Form, Personal Data Form and Applicant Notification Form.
 Voluntary Data Form is optional.

 - If applicable, completed Equivalency Form and supporting documents.